paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-061-interjurisdictional-fisheries.md

 (3) the Federal share of the cost of any activity carried out with an amount appropriated under the authority of this subsection shall be 75 percent of the cost of that activity.
 Amounts appropriated under this subsection shall remain available until expended.

-**(c) Development of management plans** In addition to the amounts authorized under subsections (a) and (b) of this section, there are authorized to be appropriated to the Department of Commerce $900,000 for each of fiscal years 2007 through 2012, to support the efforts of the following interstate commissions to develop interstate fishery management plans for interjurisdictional fishery resources:
+**(c) Development of management plans** In addition to the amounts authorized under subsections (a) and (b), there are authorized to be appropriated to the Department of Commerce $900,000 for each of fiscal years 2007 through 2012, to support the efforts of the following interstate commissions to develop interstate fishery management plans for interjurisdictional fishery resources:

 (1) The commission established by the Atlantic States Marine Fisheries Compact, as consented to and approved by Public Law 77–539 (56 Stat.
 267), approved May 4, 1942.